 The Block Editor (AKA Gutenberg) promises a whole new way to create and display content in WordPress.
 If you are not yet familiar with it, I strongly recommend working your way through this official tutorial or any of my Block-Aid tutorial posts.

-If you want to get a feel for the Block Editor, check out this sample website where you can “edit” the content or, alternately, add a new test site to your existing WordPress.com account.
-Your site will be Private and the Block Editor will be enabled by default.
+If you want to get a feel for the Block Editor without the commitment, check out this sample website where you can “edit” the content on that page or, alternately, add a new test site to your existing WordPress.com account.
+Your new site will be Private and the Block Editor will be enabled by default.

 That is an unwieldy number of blocks!
 (I don’t know about you but I got “scroll finger” just looking at this.)

 Depending on your current WordPress.com plan and your site’s theme, you may have more blocks or fewer blocks available to you than what is shown here.
 Some of these blocks have a colored dot next to them, which means they are available on sites with a Premium plan or higher.
 To learn more about each block visit the Blocks Support guides.

 You can deselect blocks that you are not likely to use by unchecking individual blocks or entire sections by unchecking the box next to the section heading.
 This will keep them from appearing in the Block Inserter when you click it and reduce the amount time you spend scrolling or searching for a block.

 In the Block Interactions section of the Block Manager, you can enable “Show Most-Used Blocks” which will float your most frequently used blocks to the very top of the Block Inserter in a new section, “Most Used.”
 Below that you’ll see the long list of available blocks.